The 6 Best Walk-In Tub Manufacturers (2024)

 To make it easier, we’ve looked at walk-in tub options from top walk-in tub retailers.

-American Standard is a leader in the walk-in tub industry and has the largest network of walk-in tub installers across the US and Canada.
+American Standard is a leader in the walk-in tub industry, and they have a vast network of walk-in tub installers across the US and Canada.
 Their walk-in tubs are proudly made in Dallas, and in our experience, there is no manufacturer that makes higher quality walk-in tubs.

-Type: American Standard offers a wide variety of walk-in tubs from basic soaker models to high-end, fast-draining whirlpool massage types.
+Our favorite model: American Standard offers a wide variety of walk-in tubs from basic soaker models to high-end, fast-draining whirlpool massage types.
 They also make tubs with larger doorways, as well as ones with outward-opening doors.

 Features: Features vary based on the cost, size, and amenities of the walk-in tubs offered.
-From right and left-sided doors to massage systems and in-line heaters, allow you to pick the right tub for your layout and needs.
+Options like right and left-sided doors to massage systems and in-line heaters, allow you to pick the right tub for your layout and needs.
 As a tub should be as enjoyable as it is safe, some tubs also have heated seats, chromotherapy, quick-fill and quick-draining (2 min or less drain time), and aromatherapy for the ultimate relaxing experience.

 Cost: From $2,300 – $11,500